 Maybe you’re a singer-songwriter who mixed a song and want to release it quickly.
-Or perhaps you’re an EDM producer working at a fast clip, and you don’t want to shell out the money to bring every new track to a competitive level.
+Or perhaps you’re a producer working at a fast clip, and you don’t want to shell out the money to bring every new track to a competitive level.
 Maybe still you’re a mixing engineer looking to give a client a rough master that sounds better than the average limiter-slam.

 That last guy used to be me.
 And it was frustrating because I had tools at my disposal that I knew mastering engineers used regularly.
 I watched tutorials; I talked to my friends in the mastering world; I read books on the subject.